Bertonc98/CPLEX_MIP_opt_models/README.md

 Exploited the .c file to extract cuts from the branch and cut resolution.
 The cuts are saved into src/data/ as node0.lp file, the file contains the whole problem with new constraint in the "bounds" section

+The file for the cut_extraction is in the exe directory.
+In order to compile this .c file there is bash script into exe/blueptint directory This is used by the maker program.
+In order to compile the cut_extraction file the maker can be called by: ./maker cut 1

+In order to compile a model file: ./maker $name_of_the_model 0

 Footer
 © 2022 GitHub, Inc.
 Footer navigation